LisaGenner/Chat-App/README.md

 Location data will be sent via the chat in a map view.

-The chat interface and functionality is created using the Gifted Chat library.
+The chat interface and functionality are created using the Gifted Chat library.

 The app’s codebase contains comments.

+# Git Hub Repository Screen